Marklogic-retired/marklogic-data-hub/examples/smart-mastering-complete/README.md

 This project provides examples of various mastering features in DHF.

-To try this project out, start with a clean MarkLogic instance, initialize this project, and then deploy this project's application via Gradle:
+To try this project out, start with a clean MarkLogic instance and initialize this project via Gradle: application via Gradle:

+    ./gradlew -i hubInit

+Then modify the gradle-local.properties file and either un-comment the mlUsername and mlPassword properties and set the password for your admin user, or set the properties to a different MarkLogic user that is able to deploy applications.

+Then deploy the application:

-    ./gradlew -i hubInit mlDeploy
+    ./gradlew -i mlDeploy

 Then, start up QuickStart and browse to this project folder.
 You can then run the "persons" flow to ingest, map, and master the person documents found in the ./data/persons directory.